Colombian Coffee: Everything You Need To Know

 They can be roasted dark and brewed strong without the risk of an overt bitterness.

 The high acidity also means they take well to milky espresso drinks like macchiatos and cappuccinos.

-For similar reasons, the Aeropress is also commonly recommended with Colombian beans.
+The Aeropress is commonly recommended with Colombian beans.

-Their balanced taste and smooth, full-bodied mouthfeel make these beans well suited to the Aeropress brew method.
+Their balanced taste and smooth, full-bodied mouthfeel make these beans well suited to the Aeropress style of brewing.

 Bogota, Colombia’s capital, even hosts an annual Aeropress Championship which is serving to enhance the brewing culture within the country.